damian-lis/portfolio-website/README.md

 <!-- Wizualny przykład pokazania sneak peeks -->

-In order to describe in detail the operation of the above example, I will present below the triggerActionOnWindowScrollFn helper without other constructor elements of the discussed object (scripts/objects/SneakPeeks.js):
+In order to describe in detail the logic of the above example, below I would like to mention once again the triggerActionOnWindowScrollFn helper call along with the implementation of the method it calls (scripts/objects/SneakPeeks.js):

 ```
     if (trigger) {